rehierl/node-tree-outliner/3-basic-design/3-1-0-section-states.md

 In addition to that, the subsequent parts of a strictly suspended section can also be seen to represent sections of their own.
 Hence, the nodes that would be required to tell an algorithm that it has to resume a section can themselves be seen to represent additional sectioning nodes.
-The separate parts can thus be understood to represent separate sections.
+From that perspective, these nodes appear as sectioning nodes, but are not treated as such.
+Consequently, strict suspend-and-resume operations can be seen to add inconsistency to the design.

 In short: It does not seem to be reasonable to support strict suspend-and-resume operations.